CS150-SU25-1426/cs150-capstone-federicocd007/README.md

 - [Stack Overflow](https://stackoverflow.com/questions/1306778/how-do-you-inherit-a-constructor-in-c)

 ### Summary
-**What went well:** Inheritance let us avoid rewriting duplicate logic for maintenance units.
+**What went well:** Inheritance allowed me to avoid rewriting duplicate logic for maintenance units.

 **What was challenging:** Updating the menu system to distinguish between regular and maintenance units without duplicating input code.

-**On Time:** As I am still catching up in the class, most of my deliverables are late right now.
+**On Time:** I think I am finally caught up, at least on this deliverable! :)

 **Could be improved:** Using pointers (`HousingUnit*`) and a true polymorphic approach to allow a single list to contain both types of units more cleanly.